newgenesys/echo-service-symfony-docker/README.md

     docker compose up -d

-Browse `https://localhost`, your Docker configuration is ready!
+Browse `https://localhost`, the Docker symfony app and all configuration is ready!